shortontech/isgpt/README.md

-# isgpt Pure Go Server
+# isgpt - AI Text Detection

-This is a pure Go implementation of the isgpt AI detection server using ONNX Runtime. **No Python runtime required!**
+AI-generated text detection system using perplexity analysis with GPT-2.
+Built with Go and ONNX Runtime for efficient CPU-based inference.

 ## Features